 Mile End Park

-Mile End Park is a linear park of some 32 hectares and was created on industrial land devastated by World War II bombing.
-Some of this land is separated by roads, railways and waterways.
+Mile End Park is a 32 hectare linear park.
+It was created on industrial land devastated by World War II bombing.
+Parts of the park are separated by roads, railways and waterways.

-The park follows the Regent's Canal from Victoria Park to Limehouse Basin, and is separated from the southern edge of Victoria Park by the Hertford Union Canal.
+The park follows the Regent's Canal from Victoria Park to Limehouse Basin.
+It is separated from the southern edge of Victoria Park by the Hertford Union Canal.

-A plan existed from the end of the Second World War to create the park, part of a wider scheme to create several green routes connecting different areas of London to the River Thames, but extensive development did not begin until the end of the 20th Century.
-The Green Bridge, a pedestrian bridge over the Mile End Road, which bisects the Park close to Mile End tube station, opened in July 1999.
+A plan existed from the end of the Second World War to create the park.
+It was part of a scheme to create several green routes connecting areas of London to the River Thames.
+Extensive development did not begin until the late 20th Century.
+The Green Bridge, a pedestrian bridge over the Mile End Road, which bisects the Park, opened in July 1999.
 The award winning bridge was designed by Piers Gough.